Back again at the series of What You Could Get In The City For $10, beautravelers!

 Yup, it’s Bangkok! 😀

 I mean, it’s not surprising at all that Thailand is really popular as a tourist destination.
+There are so many wonderful hidden gems in Thailand.
 Not only is there a lot of places to visit, from temples to beaches, but everything is also so affordable for our budget!
 And don’t forget about the fact that it’s called The Land of Smiles. 🙂

 This time, thanks to Candice from Voyage-bound Girls who took some time to write the feature about what you could get for $10 in the capital city of Thailand.